tom-clik/clikpage/_guide/styling_colors.md

 Whenever this color is applied elsewhere in the stylesheet, it is referenced as `textcolor`.

-In the CSS, it appears as `var(--textcolor)`;
+In the CSS, it appears as `var(--textcolor);`.

 ## Color Abstractions

-When preparing Clikpage templates for re-use or sale, colours can be abstracted even when they are the same as another color.
+When preparing Clikpage templates for re-use or sale, colors can be abstracted even when they are the same as another color.
 This is typically done to create color schemes, e.g.

     <colors>
         <color name="headercolor" title="Header text color" value="#ffffff">